 - John Peter Toohey, Broadway publicist

 Wollcotte was the inspiration for Sheridan Whiteside, the main character in the play The Man Who Came to Dinner (1939) by George S. Kaufman and Moss Hart, and for the far less likable character Waldo Lydecker in the film Laura (1944).
 Woollcott was convinced he was the inspiration for his friend Rex Stout’s brilliant, eccentric detective Nero Wolfe, an idea that Stout denied.

-1901 – New York Times reports story of FTM politician Murray H. Hall (1841 – January 16, 1901).
-Murray lives as a male for decades, married women twice, and was found to be female-bodied only after he died of breast cancer.
-Murray Hall was a New York City bail bondsman and Tammany Hall politician.
+1901 – New York Times reports story of Tammany Hall politician Murray H. Hall (1841 – January 16, 1901).
+Murray (born Mary as it turned out) lived as a male for decades, married women twice, and was found to be female-bodied only after he died of breast cancer.
+Murray Hall was a New York City bail bondsman .
 The headline reads: “Murray Hall Fooled Many Shrewd Men – How for Years She Masqueraded in Male Attire – Had Married Two Women.”

 1943 – Janis Joplin (January 19, 1943 – October 4, 1970) is born in Port Arthur, Texas.
 She was an American rock singer and songwriter and one of the biggest female rock stars of her era.

 Friend and neighbor Peggy Caserta claims to have had an affair with Janis over several years.

 Peggy on her relationship with Janis Joplin:

 “It worked for what it was.
 We had a lot of fun.
 We made a lot of love.
 It wasn’t a relationship that people think of or look at today as a ‘lesbian relationship.’
 It was not like that at all.
 We were compatible and young and wild and interested in each other.